juandazapatac/codewars/README.md

 # codewars_juanzapata
-Codewars is a community, where you solve programming challenges named katas proposed by other members.
-Each time you solve a kata, you level up your rank.
-This is definitely a nice way to practice your skills!
+Codewars is a community where you solve katas.
+These are programming challenges proposed by other community members 🥋, each time you solve a kata, you level up your rank.
+This is definitely a nice and funny way to practice your skills 🎮!

+Here I will upload my katas.
+Find me in codewars as juandazapatac.